bob-fornal/better-practices/Naming-Conventions/README.md

 ### Self explanatory
 ###### [Better Practice [NC003](#best-practice-nc003)]

+  - Good variable and function names should be easy to understand and tell what is going on — not more and not less.
   - The names of variables and functions should be self-explanatory and describe the stored value..

   *Why?* These names should follow the narrative of the code.